 Egg Freezing is the process by which we cryopreserve a woman’s eggs and store them until such a time that she is ready to have a family.
-This is known as elective or social egg freezing.
+This female fertility test is known as elective or social egg freezing.
 We also utilise this technique in specific medical instances where we cannot perform IVF on eggs retrieved as part of an IVF treatment cycle.

 Egg Freezing is essentially an interrupted IVF cycle.
 We stimulate the production of follicles using medication prescribed by our medical team.
 Each of these follicles or sacs should contain an egg.
 We monitor follicular development using transvaginal ultrasound scans and hormone blood tests which start early in the menstrual cycle.